lavifb/todo_r/README.md

 ## Config files
 Create a .todor file in the root of your workspace with `todor init`.

-.todor files can also used as a config file to set custom tags, comments types, output styles, etc.
+`.todor` files can also used as a config file to set custom tags, comments types, output styles, etc.

 Todo_r also supports a global config file at `~/.config/todor/todor.conf` for Mac/Linux and `~\AppData\Roaming\lavifb\todor\todor.conf` on Windows.

 <!-- TODO: document config file features -->

-## Language support
+## Default Language Support
+These common languages are supported by default.
+More support can be added using config files above.

 | Filetype    | Extensions          | Comment Types |
 |-------------|---------------------|---------------|